Recommended Reading

 The Power of Habit: Why We Do What We Do in Life and Business

-This is a great book if you want to learn how to reprogram your own habits.
+A great book to learn how to reprogram your own habits.

 Writing